solaris-games/solaris-docs/gameTick.markdown

 9. Carrier garrison actions are performed.
 10. Combat occurs at contested stars.
 11. If at the end of a galactic cycle:
-11a.
-Players receive credits from economy and banking.
+    1. Players receive credits from economy and banking.
-11b.
-Experimentations are performed.
+    2. Experimentation is performed.
-11c.
-Carrier upkeep is deducted.
+    3. Carrier upkeep is deducted.
 12. Game checks for afk and defeated players.
 13. AI actions are performed.
 14. Research is performed.